adityadevkar/adityadevkar/README.md

 🌸 Hey there, I'm so glad you're here!
 ---
-Welcome to my little corner of GitHub!
+Welcome to my little corner of GitHub!<br>
 "I'm all about preparing for the future, getting my hands on new tech, and trying to make student life less of a grind (and more of an adventure).
 Here's a look at what I'm up to:"

 * 🚀 ✨ Active Development & Collaborative Efforts